 Angela regularly advises on systemic challenges to legislation, policy and practice.
 She frequently represents clients in claims against public bodies for breaches of the individual rights protected by the common law, the Human Rights Act 1998 and the Equality Act 2010, from actions against the police to claims against local authorities who fail to respect the rights of children and their families in the discharge of their duties under the Children Act 1989.
 These claims frequently result in a favourable early settlement.

 In LL v Lord Chancellor. (with Jamie Burton), Angela helped secure compensation for a client committed to custody following a series of failures by a judge handling his case.
-She has advised the Howard League and a range of individuals on damages for liberty lost as a result of unlawful decisions by judges and other public bodies.
+She has acted for the Howard League and a range of individuals, securing damages for liberty lost as a result of unlawful decisions by judges and other public bodies.

 Angela recently advised the Independent Custody Visiting Association on the failure of domestic law to meet international human rights standards for the treatment of menstruating women and girls in custody, helping secure important changes to Code C to the Police and Criminal Evidence Act 1984 to protect the dignity of all detainees in police cells (with Caoilfhionn Gallagher QC).

 Angela has particular expertise in human rights, counter-terrorism and national security.
-She has advised on issues including deportations with assurances (including intervention in XX (Ethiopia)); counter-terrorism legislation and surveillance and investigatory powers.
+She has advised on issues including deportations with assurances; counter-terrorism legislation and surveillance and investigatory powers.

-She is experienced in claims about access to information, open justice, disclosure and closed material proceedings (advising a range of NGOs, MPs and Peers on the Justice and Security Act 2012; acting in JUSTICE’s intervention in Tariq v UK on closed proceedings in employment tribunals).
+She is experienced in claims about access to information, open justice, disclosure and closed material proceedings (advising a range of NGOs, MPs and Peers on the Justice and Security Act 2013; acting in in Tariq v UK on closed proceedings in employment tribunals).

 Angela is a member of chambers’ Actions against the Police and Community Care and Health teams.